blasco/GNSS-R-DDM-Simulator/README.md

 Once the right version of python is set and the environment is activated we can install packages with:
     pip install pkg_name

+To install all the packages
+    pip install -r requirements.txt

 # Installing the project module
 Based on [this answer](https://stackoverflow.com/questions/714063/importing-modules-from-parent-folder)